bodom0015/ndslabs-clowder/README.md

 Now that you've seen the basic setup, let's try something a little more complex:

 * Stop any running Clowder / plugin instances: **. ./stop-clowder.sh -m**
-* Restart Clowder with some extractors: **. ./start-clowder.sh -w image-preview plantcv video-preview**
+* Restart Clowder with some extractors: **. ./start-clowder.sh image-preview plantcv video-preview**
   * The script should automatically start RabbitMQ for you as well, since you have specified that you would like to utilize extractors.
 * Wait for everything to finish starting everything up (this may take up to ~1 minute)
 * Once Clowder starts, verify that the extractors are present by navigating to **http://YOUR_OPENSTACK_IP:30291/api/status**